mxmlnbln/osm-transit-extractor/documentation/README.md

     * else => check with an other Route
   * else => this stop is unknown

-A special type `UnknownStop` is applied when no decision can be made between `StopPosition` or `Platform`.
+A special type `Unknown` is applied when no decision can be made between `StopPosition` or `Platform`.